BrentNoorda/toy-piano/SLIDES/mdgadvice.md

-Dear Meteor Development Group, here's how to make Meteor more better <span style="float:right;"> [&#x25B2;](../README.md#for-mdg-eyes-only)</span>
+Dear MeteorJS Development Group, here's 1000 things you need to do to achieve your mission <span style="float:right;"> [&#x25B2;](../README.md#for-mdg-eyes-only)</span>
 ===============

-In working with Meteor for a short while I'm impressed that you guys are off to such a great start on you radical and audacious goal of solving all the web-related software development problems.
-Right On!

-But no more praise, for now.
-Instead here's a few suggestions on what you should be up to to improve Meteor. *My advice, and a few bucks, will buy you a cup of Blue Bottle coffee, so I hope you take if for all it's worth.*
+*My advice, and a few bucks, will buy you a small cup of Blue Bottle coffee.
+You're welcome.*

 # 1) Figure out the animation stuff